bootlin/training-materials/slides/sysdev-hw-devices/sysdev-hw-devices.typ

   example if one driver needs to control a GPIO directly (reset signal, interrupt signal, etc.)

 === Numerous kernel subsystems for device classes

+#table(
+  columns: (50%, 50%),
-#table(columns: (50%, 50%), stroke: none, [
+  stroke: none,
+  [

     - Networking stack for Ethernet, WiFi, CAN, 802.15.4, etc.

     - GPIO

     - Video4Linux for camera, video encoders/decoders

     - DRM for display controllers, GPU

     - ALSA for audio

     - IIO for ADC, DAC, gyroscopes, sensors, and more

     - MTD for flash memory

     - PWM
-],[
+  ],
+  [
     - Input for keyboard, mouse, touchscreen, joystick

     - Watchdog

     - RTC for real-time clocks

     - remoteproc for auxiliary processors

     - crypto for cryptographic accelerators

     - hwmon for hardware monitoring sensors

     - block layer for block storage

-])
+  ],
+)

 #align(center, "and many more")

 === Accessing devices directly from user-space

 - Even though device drivers in the kernel are preferred, it is also possible to access devices directly from user-space